 WHAT ABOUT GOVERNMENT SPENDING?

-The other critical aspect of the Economic Freedom Act concerns the rigid limits imposed on the government concerning some parameters such as the share of government expenditures, budget deficit and public debt over GDP.
+The other critical aspect of the Economic Freedom Act concerns the rigid limits imposed on the government concerning some parameters such as the share of government expenditures, budget deficit, and public debt over GDP.
 As we mentioned, the rationale of such constraints would be to limit the potential burden on the economy associated with a hypertrophic government.
 However, as those opposing the current legislation remind us, these very rigid constraints might prove counterproductive in exceptional circumstances, limiting the capacity of the government to act in a countercyclical way.
 They have a point.
-In situations characterized by a prolonged underutilization of factors of production (such as capital and labor), an increase in public expenditure can play an important role in accelerating a recovery and preventing painful (and wasteful) stagnation.
-The excessive rigidity of the Euro Convergence Criteria (also known as the Maastricht Criteria), for example, are being criticized by an increasing number of economists around the world as lacking economic meaning and as being among the main causes for the poor macroeconomic performance and the increasing social tensions within the Euro Area.
+In situations characterized by a prolonged underutilization of factors of production (such as capital and labor), an increase in public expenditure can play an important role in accelerating recovery and preventing painful (and wasteful) stagnation.
+The excessive rigidity of the Euro Convergence Criteria (also known as the Maastricht Criteria), for example, is being criticized by an increasing number of economists around the world as lacking economic meaning and as being among the main causes for the poor macroeconomic performance and the increasing social tensions within the Euro Area.
 It is interesting to note how two out of the three macroeconomic indicators included in the Law on Economic Freedom coincide with the Maastricht criteria (namely, the 3 percent limit for the budget deficit/GDP ratio and the 60 percent limit for the debt/GDP ratio).
-Another interesting observation is that the Euro Convergence Criteria do not mention any maximum limit to public expenditure (as share of GDP).
+Another interesting observation is that the Euro Convergence Criteria do not mention any maximum limit to public expenditure (as a share of GDP).

-Indeed, there is no generalized consensus in the economic profession about the relationship between the size of government and development of a country.
+Indeed, there is no generalized consensus in the economics profession about the relationship between the size of government and the development of a country.
 The reason is simply illustrated by an analysis of Table 2.
 For example, Ireland and Switzerland, which have a share of government expenditure to GDP similar to Georgia, are among the top ten countries in terms of the Human Development Index (a broader measure of economic development, compared to GDP), exactly like Denmark and Norway, whose share of government expenditure to GDP is more than 20 percentage points higher.
 All this seems to indicate the absence of a clear, univocal relationship between government size and development.

 Table 2.
 Total Government Expenditures as Share of GDP and HDI Ranking (selected countries)